SarbudeenDeveloper/PHP-Database-Connection/README.md

 2. Create a folder then paste the project files
 4. Open your browser navigate to localhost/phpmyadmin/
 5. Create a database and table with with sno, username and password columns
+6. Update the username, password and database name in insert.php file
-6. Then open a browser Type localhost/foldername that you have created
+7. Then open a browser Type localhost/foldername that you have created

 Then you can see this project running in your browser